If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 If you’re not a person who loves cold weather, then it may not be for you.

-You have to go into off grid living in Alaska prepare for the winter.
+You have to go into off grid living in Alaska prepared for the winter.

 The laws in Nevada are fairly relaxed as far as off grid living is concerned.